software-students-fall2022/python-package-exercise-project-3-team-1/README.md

 ```
 ### generate_question()
 The generate_question function generates a random arithmetic question choosing either an addition, subtraction, multiplication, division, sqr root, modulus, or cube root problem.
+If not specified, the function returns four values
+- question: question type from 'add', 'subtract', 'multiply', 'divide', 'sqr_root', 'modulus', 'cube_root'
+- a: a random integer from 1 to 100 inclusive
+- b: a random integer from 1 to 100 inclusive
+- ans: the correct ans of this question
+#### Return values specification:
+- 'subtract'
+  - value b will always be less than a
+- 'multiply'
+  - both a and b will be a random integer from 1 to 10 inclusive
+- 'divide'
+  - value b will be ensured to be a factor of a
+- 'sqr_root'
+  - returns only three values that contains question, a, and ans.
+    - a: random integer from 1 to 100 inclusive
+- 'cube_root'
+  - returns only three values that contains question, a, and ans.
+    - a: random integer from 1 to 100 inclusive
 ```python
 from team1ArithmeticTrainer import functions functions.generate_question()